 Monday – Thursday 7:00 a.m. – 12:00 midnight

-Sunday 9:00 a.m. – 12:00 midnight
+Friday - Sunday 9:00 a.m. – 12:00 midnight

 - All New Member Education activities are dry events.
 No alcohol or drugs shall be present at any associate member/new member program, activity or ritual of the chapter.
-As it pertains to New Member Education, this includes - but not limited to - activities associated with bid day and night, big/little events or activities, family events or activities, and initiation.
+As it pertains to New Member Education, this includes but is not limited to activities associated with bid day and night, big/little events or activities, family events or activities, and initiation.